 Separate the policy signal from the noise

-There are over 130,000 bills and 50,000 dockets and 10,000 committee documents that are published every year.
+There are over 130,000 bills, 50,000 dockets and 10,000 committee documents that are published every year.
 PowerSuite Trending can help identify the few important issues that are worth tracking.

 Look for a blue upward trending arrow

 When you see a blue "upward arrow" anywhere in PowerSuite, that means what you are looking at is "trending".
-Like youtube or twitter "trending", this is an indication that something is particularly popular or recently active, but in this case for policy issues.
+Like social media "trending", this is an indication that something is particularly popular or recently active, but in this case for policy issues.
 Learn how a trending score is calculated.

-From the bill or docket search view, select the "Trending" tab to quickly see all of the trending bills or dockets.
+From the search view, select the "Trending" workspace to quickly see all of the trending bills, dockets or committees.
 Search within the Trending tab to limit all of your searches to only the trending results.